JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 [GenSAS](https://www.gensas.org/) is an online platform that provides a pipeline for whole genome structural and functional annotation.
 Users can upload genome sequences and select from a variety of tools for repeat masking, prediction of gene models and other structural features as well as functional annotation tools.

 ### Targeted Gene Prediction
-Currently, it is unwise to trust non-model organism gene models.
+Currently, it is unwise to trust  publically available for gene models of non-model organisms.
 Below are tools for identifying and generating gene models for genes of interestion in a genome assembly.

 [Bitacora](https://github.com/molevol-ub/bitacora) is a comprehensive tool for the identification and annotation of gene families in genome assemblies